Mobile Segment Anything (MobileSAM)

 Watch: How to Run Inference with MobileSAM using Ultralytics | Step-by-Step Guide 🎉

-MobileSAM is implemented in various projects including Grounding-SAM, AnyLabeling, and Segment Anything in 3D.
+MobileSAM has been adopted in a variety of projects, including Grounding-SAM, AnyLabeling, and Segment Anything in 3D.

-MobileSAM is trained on a single GPU with a 100k dataset (1% of the original images) in less than a day.
-The code for this training will be made available in the future.
+MobileSAM was trained on a single GPU using a 100k image dataset (1% of the original images) in less than a day.
+The training code will be released in the future.

 Available Models, Supported Tasks, and Operating Modes